-- Health and Safety: students will demonstrate how to create environments that foster good health and safety practices.
+- Health and Safety: students will outline how to create environments that foster good health and safety practices.

-- Interpersonal Environment - Social/Emotional Climate: students will exhibit an understanding of how the environment and activity choices influence the emotional climate of the after school program as well as the role of the after school professional in teaching social competency skills and fostering relationships of children, staff, families and community.
+- Interpersonal Environment: Social/Emotional Climate: students will analyze how the physical environment and activity choices influence the emotional climate of the after school program as well as the role of the after school professional in teaching social competency skills.

 - Temporal Environment: students will demonstrate how to establish schedules, routines, rules and learning opportunities to meet children/youth needs.

-- Physical Environment: students will become competent in designing sensory rich indoor and outdoor environments that enable children to be independent and explore their interests.
+- Physical Environment: students will design sensory rich indoor and outdoor environments that enable children to be independent and explore their interests.

-- Curriculum Planning: students will be able to plan and implement program activities that are aligned with children's interest, reflect positive youth development practice, have well defined objectives, and that reflect quality standards.
+- Curriculum Planning: students will plan and implement program activities that are aligned with children's interest, reflect positive youth development practice, have well defined objectives, and that reflect quality standards.

-- Program Management: students will be able to understand the importance of developing and maintaining administrative policies and procedures to ensure program effectiveness and standards of quality.
+- Program Management: students will develop and maintain administrative policies and procedures to ensure program effectiveness and standards of quality.